Skyscanner/backpack-react-native/lib/bpk-component-dialog/README.md

 Add a dependency to your Podfile using the path to the NPM package as follows:

 ```
-  pod 'react-native-bpk-component-dialog', path: '../node_modules/react-native-bpk-component-dialog'
+  pod 'bpk-component-dialog', path: '../node_modules/bpk-component-dialog'
 ```

-Note that the `react-native-bpk-component-dialog` depends on [Backpack](https://cocoapods.org/pods/Backpack).
+Note that the `bpk-component-dialog` depends on [Backpack](https://cocoapods.org/pods/Backpack).
 If your Podfile also depends on this directly, both dependencies must be for compatible semver versions.

 ## Usage